dgalcius/tlenv/README.md

 ### Understanding Shims

-rbenv works by inserting a directory of _shims_ at the front of your `PATH`:
+ltenv works by inserting a directory of _shims_ at the front of your `PATH`:

-    ~/.rbenv/shims:/usr/local/bin:/usr/bin:/bin
+    ~/.ltenv/shims:/usr/local/bin:/usr/bin:/bin

-Through a process called _rehashing_, rbenv maintains shims in that directory to match every Ruby command across every installed version of Ruby—`irb`, `gem`, `rake`, `rails`, `ruby`, and so on.
+Through a process called _rehashing_, ltenv maintains shims in that directory to match every LaTeX command across every installed version of LaTeX—`latex`, `dvips`, `maketexlsr`, `purifyeps`, `xdvi`, and so on.

-Shims are lightweight executables that simply pass your command along to rbenv.
-So with rbenv installed, when you run, say, `rake`, your operating system will do the following:
+Shims are lightweight executables that simply pass your command along to ltenv.
+So with ltenv installed, when you run, say, `latex`, your operating system will do the following:

-* Search your `PATH` for an executable file named `rake`
+* Search your `PATH` for an executable file named `latex`
-* Find the rbenv shim named `rake` at the beginning of your `PATH`
+* Find the ltenv shim named `latex` at the beginning of your `PATH`
-* Run the shim named `rake`, which in turn passes the command along to rbenv
+* Run the shim named `latex`, which in turn passes the command along to ltenv

-### Choosing the Ruby Version
+### Choosing the LaTeX Version

-When you execute a shim, rbenv determines which Ruby version to use by reading it from the following sources, in this order:
+When you execute a shim, ltenv determines which LaTeX version to use by reading it from the following sources, in this order:

-1. The `RBENV_VERSION` environment variable, if specified.
-You can use the [`rbenv shell`](#rbenv-shell) command to set this environment variable in your current shell session.
+1. The `LTENV_VERSION` environment variable, if specified.
+You can use the [`ltenv shell`](#ltenv-shell) command to set this environment variable in your current shell session.

-2. The first `.ruby-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.
+2. The first `.latex-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

-3. The first `.ruby-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
-You can modify the `.ruby-version` file in the current working directory with the [`rbenv local`](#rbenv-local) command.
+3. The first `.latex-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+You can modify the `.latex-version` file in the current working directory with the [`tlenv local`](#tlenv-local) command.

-4. The global `~/.rbenv/version` file.
-You can modify this file using the [`rbenv global`](#rbenv-global) command.
-If the global version file is not present, rbenv assumes you want to use the "system" Ruby—i.e. whatever version would be run if rbenv weren't in your path.
+4. The global `~/.tlenv/version` file.
+You can modify this file using the [`tlenv global`](#tlenv-global) command.
+If the global version file is not present, rbenv assumes you want to use the "system" LaTeX—i.e. whatever version would be run if rbenv weren't in your path.

-### Locating the Ruby Installation
+### Locating the LaTeX Installation

-Once rbenv has determined which version of Ruby your application has specified, it passes the command along to the corresponding Ruby installation.
+Once ltenv has determined which version of LaTeX your application has specified, it passes the command along to the corresponding TeX Live installation.

-Each Ruby version is installed into its own directory under `~/.rbenv/versions`.
+Each TeX Live version is installed into its own directory under `~/.rbenv/versions`.
 For example, you might have these versions
 installed: